fsparv/LeelaWatcher/README.md

 You will also need to install the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

-After you have Leela Zero and autogtp, you can run the latest version of LeelaWatcher ([found here](https://github.com/fsparv/LeelaWatcher/releases))
+After you have Java, Leela Zero and autogtp, you can run the latest version of LeelaWatcher ([found here](https://github.com/fsparv/LeelaWatcher/releases))

 On Linux (what I use) the command looks like this